Letting the Train take the Russian Invasion Strain.

 Since Sept 2014, Russia’s had total control over 409km of Ukraine’s eastern border.
-The area stretches from the south coast and the sea of Azov, up to the border area roughly parallel with the Ukrainian city of Luhansk.
+The area stretches from the south coast and the Sea of Azov, up to the border area roughly parallel with the Ukrainian city of Luhansk.

 August 27th 2018 situation map.

 The Red line shows the Ukrainian border controlled by Russia.
-Light beige colour is the area of Ukraine occupied by Russia-led forces.
-Control of the border gives Russia access to 12 official Ukrainian road border crossings and 2 rail lines.
+Light beige colour is the area of eastern Ukraine occupied by Russia-led forces.
+Control of the border gives Russia full access to 12 official Ukrainian road border crossings and 2 rail lines.
 I say official, as the Russian army also uses several previously closed Ukrainian crossings which they’ve reopened.
-Marked by a red square, for this article we focus on the Ukrainian town of IIovaisk.
+Marked by a red square, for this article we focus on the Ukrainian town of llovaisk.

-On the main rail line from Russia into Ukraine, IIovaisk makes for an ideal supply depot.
-Close to Donetsk city, military convoys can easily transfer rail goods by road up to the front line.
+On the main rail line from Russia into Ukraine, llovaisk makes for an ideal military transit depot.
+Close to Donetsk city, convoys can easily transfer rail goods by road up to the front line.

 By early 2015 Russia started converting IIovaisk into a rail military supply depot.